gongahkia/jikai/README.md

 With these considerations in mind, I created Jikai.

-Jikai is a unified website-as-a-platform for *law [students](https://www.goodreads.com/quotes/3206899-a-man-cannot-understand-the-art-he-is-studying-if)* to generate, practise and contribute law hypotheticals.
+Jikai is a tool for *law [students](https://www.goodreads.com/quotes/3206899-a-man-cannot-understand-the-art-he-is-studying-if)* to generate, practise and contribute law hypotheticals.

 Current applications are focused on [Singapore Tort Law](https://www.sal.org.sg/Resources-Tools/Publications/Overview/PublicationsDetails/id/183) but [other domains of law](https://lawforcomputerscientists.pubpub.org/pub/d3mzwako/release/7) can be easily swapped in.